 Unlike replica wheels, most wheels on the market do not fit with original nuts or bolts of your vehicle.

 First, it is important to understand the difference between bolts and nuts.
-The bolts are used for European vehicles such as Audi, BMW, Mercedes, etc. Unlike nuts, they are bigger because European cars do not have studs.
+Bolts are used for European vehicles such as Audi, BMW, Mercedes, etc. Unlike nuts, they are bigger because European cars do not have studs.
 That is why the price is higher.
-For chrome bolts, the set is sold for 60$ and black bolts, it is 80$ per set.
+Chrome bolts are $ 60 a set and black bolts are $ 80 a set.